 What days will you be working on site?

-London Borough of Tower Hamlets (LBTH) permitted hours of working are 8am-6pm (Mon-Fri) and 8am-1pm (Sat) and all works will be within these hours.
+As a result of the coronavirus pandemic, and the need to maintain social distancing both on site and when travelling to and from site, we are having to stagger the working hours of construction workers.
+Therefore, London Borough of Tower Hamlets (LBTH) permitted hours of working are now 7am-8pm (Mon-Fri) and 7am-6pm (Sat) and all works will be within these hours.

 We are not intending to carry out works on Sunday or Bank Holidays.
 There may be dispensation for some works to take place outside the LBTH permitted hours of working however this is by agreement with LBTH and we will work to schedule these at times that limit impact on the community.